canonical/charmed-openstack-upgrader/docs/how-to/plan-upgrade.rst

                 Upgrade software packages of 'keystone' from the current APT repositories Upgrade software packages on unit 'keystone/0'
-                Refresh 'keystone' to the latest revision of 'ussuri/stable' Change charm config of 'keystone' 'action-managed-upgrade' to False Upgrade 'keystone' to the new channel: 'victoria/stable' Change charm config of 'keystone' 'openstack-origin' to 'cloud:focal-victoria' Wait for up to 1800s for model 'test_model' to reach the idle state
+                Refresh 'keystone' to the latest revision of 'ussuri/stable' Change charm config of 'keystone' 'action-managed-upgrade' to 'False' Upgrade 'keystone' to the new channel: 'victoria/stable' Change charm config of 'keystone' 'openstack-origin' to 'cloud:focal-victoria' Wait for up to 1800s for model 'test_model' to reach the idle state